jhart99/argaleios/bootstrap/cfssl/README.md

 address (10.3.0.1).
 These are generated on the nodes themselves as part of the cloud config and then signed by k8s-ca remotely.

+## Kubernetes service key
+Services are verified using special bearer tokens signed by the service key.
+This service key appears in both the controller manager and the apiserver and it is ESSENTIAL that this key is identical everywhere as it doesn't use a CA to verify the tokens.
+Tokens are verified using the signing key itself.
+To generate this key, just make a raw RSA key and serve it to the controller nodes.

+'''
+openssl genrsa -out service.pem 2048
+'''

 ## Kubernetes Node certificates
 In a departure from the kubernetes-the-hard-way, I think a better way is for the nodes to generate their own private keys and then have